Rio das Ostras

-Rio das Ostras (/pt/) is a municipality located in the Brazilian state of Rio de Janeiro.
-Its population is 156,491 (2022) and its area is 228 km2.
+Rio das Ostras (/pt/, lit.
+"River of Oysters") is a municipality located in the Brazilian state of Rio de Janeiro.
+Its population is 156,491 (2022 Census) and its area is 228 km2.

 Beaches

-Endowed with beautiful beaches, has received large investments in infrastructure applicable from the royalties awarded by Petrobras in the area in question.

 The most popular beaches are: Praia da Tartaruga, Praia do Centro, Praia do Bosque e Costa Azul.
 One of the most visited spots in the city is the Praça da Baleia, the end of the beach of Costa Azul.
 In this square, there is a statue of Humpback whale carved bronze.

 Its 15 beaches enchant the preservation and infrastructure.
-The visitor finds calm waters, perfect for swimming.
-However, those who prefer more extreme ventures can count on beaches perfect for surfing.

 Praia do Abricó: First Beach of the Rio das Ostras from the city of Rio de Janeiro.
-Fascinating landscape and great tranquility.

 Praia da Tartaruga: Located in a small cove, located between the beaches Abricó and Bosque, so named by the incidence of turtles on site.

 Praia do Bosque: Situated between the beaches Centro and Tartaruga stand out for leafy trees that resemble a forest.
-Has depth.
-Ideal for swimming and great stretch of sand that promotes the practice of sports such as beach volleyball.

-Praia do Centro: Ideal for those who want to enjoy a quiet beach, but do not give up the infrastructure and the comfort of the bars, restaurants and kiosks.

-Praia do Cemitério: Beach cove perfect for swimming, very close to the City Centre.
-Where the small fishing boats and nets make up the landscape.
-It's there if you can have the best view of the setting sun from Rio das Ostras.